sirmikolai/Car-info-app/README.md

 [How to run?](#how-to-run)

 # Description:
-Car-info-app is an original, simple web application created for my master's thesis titled "Analysis and Comparison of Selected Frameworks for Automated Testing of Applications Using the Java Language."
+Car-info-app is an original, simple web application created for my master's thesis titled `The comparative analysis of selected frameworks for automatic testing of web applications using Java programming language`.
 The application is accessible at the provided link [LINK](https://car-info-app.onrender.com/) (sometimes you may need to wait a moment after entering the page for the server to start; typically, this takes about a minute).

 The application was used to develop automated tests for the functionalities utilized in this system.